HOF-Based Aadhaar Address Correction: Step-by-Step Guide

 HOF Receives the Request

 Upon your submission, an SMS notification will be sent to the mobile number registered with your Head of Family’s Aadhaar.
 An email notification will also be sent if their email address is registered.
 This notification will inform them that an address update request has been initiated by you, requiring their consent.
 It’s important that your HOF’s contact details are up-to-date with their Aadhaar.
 The HOF then has a period of 30 days from the date of your request to approve it.
-If they don’t act within this timeframe, the request will automatically expire, and you’ll have to start the application process again.
+Should they not act within this timeframe, the request will automatically expire, requiring you to initiate the application process again.

 HOF’s Role in Validation